abpframework/abp/docs/en/Modules/Database-Tables.md

 ### IdentityServerIdentityResourceClaims

-This table can be used to store information about claims of an identity resource, including the claim type and identity resource id.
+This table can store information about the claims of an identity resource, including the claim type and identity resource id.

 #### Foreign Keys